 We’re proud to be based in San Francisco, a town where the words local, sustainable and organic have become so redundant that they make you want to yawn.
 But just in case you were wondering about our menu: The answer is almost always, “Yes, yes and yes.”
 Click here to read about some of our purveyors.

 Since 1996, Joe has headed operations for restaurants such as Restaurant Lulu, Rose Pistola, Azie and Frisson.
 In 2007, he happily tossed all his suits to open his first restaurant, Laïola, a casual Spanish concept, which he closed in 2009 to make way for Tacolicious.
-When Joe’s not overseeing pretty much everything at Tacolicious, he’s eating tacos somewhere else or obsessing over the Dodgers.
+Because tacos aren’t enough, he opened the dumplingcentric Chino in May 2014.
+When Joe’s not overseeing pretty much everything at Tacolicious, he’s obsessing over the Dodgers.
+Say hi at firstname.lastname@example.org.

 Mike Barrow, managing partner

-A huge fan of the Giants (much to Joe’s dismay), Mike was in Portland managing a tapas bar called Lolo before landing at Laïola, Tacolicious’s predecessor.
-A surfer, a runner and a vegetarian to top it all off, Mike, a Chico native, might be the healthiest restaurant industry person we know.
-Since Mike oversees our bar program, his interest in keeping up our tequila list keeps him balanced.
+A huge fan of the Giants (much to Joe’s dismay), Mike worked as the manager of a Portland-based tapas bar called Lolo before landing at Laïola, Tacolicious’s predecessor.
+A surfer, a runner, and a recovering vegetarian, Mike, a Chico native, might be the healthiest restaurant industry person we know.
+Say hi at email@example.com.